 Our choice for a tactical backpack is the 20-Liter Mil-Tec MOLLE Tactical Backpack.
 It is light and water resistant and loaded with MOLLE loops and compartments.
 Although it has a rugged tactical appearance, if you choose one of the solid colors as opposed to a camo option it doesn’t look too military for a young civilian.

 The best thing about it is its size: Although it’s compact, it comfortably hauls a lot of gear.
-The second best thing is the price: $37.

 When used responsibly, drones are a lot of fun.
-The Tello Quadcopter Drone packs a lot of punch for a reasonable price.
+The Tello Quadcopter Drone packs a lot of punch for a reasonable budget.
 The drone comes with a 5-megapixel camera that can capture still images as well as 720p MP4 video.

 Your teen will be able to fly the Tello as high as 10m in the air, at a distance of 100m, and for 13 minutes per charge.
 The drone is relatively stable.
 Use a virtual reality headset with it to see what your drone is seeing.